GabrielConner/PumpkinRoll/README.md

 ## Compiling

-To setup the source I recommened first using the related prod file in the [release](https://github.com/GabrielConner/PumpkinRoll/releases) you want.
+To setup the source the prod zipped files in [release](https://github.com/GabrielConner/PumpkinRoll/releases) can be used for all the visual studio and ppm files.
 There is a bunch of settings that would make creating from new slow, and unless bored I won't be making a (C)MAKE file(s).

 Compiled on Visual C++ (2026) but should be available for earlier.
 Clang can also be used but does have some problems with the `ScriptAllocateFunction` macro.
 Other compilers are untested.